rahul-verma/arjuna/docs/gui_abstraction/AppPageSectionObjectModel.md

 Unless we address the above in the way we implement the Gui abstraction, the code will not clearly represent the Gui.
 Also, even if externalized, this could result in repeated identifiers across different GNS files.

-One step forward from Arjuna's App-Page Model is the App-Page-Widget Model:
+One step forward from Arjuna's App-Page Model is the App-Page-Section Model:
 1. We implement the web application as a child of `WebApp`class.
 2. We implemented each web page of interest as a child of `Page` class.
 3. Pages inherit from different template base pages to represent common structures.
-4. Reusables page portions are implemented as `Widgets` and a correct composition relationship is established between a `Page` and its `Widgets` using OOP.
+4. Reusables page portions are implemented as `Sections` and a correct composition relationship is established between a `Page` and its `Sections` using OOP.
-5. In short, Apps have pages and a page can have widgets (or sections or parts or portions for want of a better word.).
+5. In short, Apps have pages and a page can have sections.

-There is another change which is optional but suggested which we are going to do - rather than using strings for element labels, we are going to implement an `Enum` in each `Page/Widget` class.
+There is another change which is optional but suggested which we are going to do - rather than using strings for element labels, we are going to implement an `Enum` in each `Page/Section` class.
 This goes a long way in eliminating typing errors in the code.

 We will create 2 types of base pages:
-1. WPBasePage - A base page **without** top and left navigation widgets.
+1. WPBasePage - A base page **without** top and left navigation sections.
-2. WPFullPage - A base page **with** top and left navigation widgets.
+2. WPFullPage - A base page **with** top and left navigation sections.

-We will create 2 types of widgets:
+We will create 2 types of sections:
-1. LeftNav - A widget representing left navigation sidebar in WordPress.
+1. LeftNav - A section representing left navigation sidebar in WordPress.
-2. TopNav - A widget representing top navigation bar.
+2. TopNav - A section representing top navigation bar.

 We are going to create the retain 3 pages, but implement inheritance as follows to represent the strucutre:
 1. Home (a child of WPBasePage)